Babies at this age…

 Registering the birth

-If you haven't already done so, you'll need to register your baby’s birth within 42 days of the birth date.
-Our article on registering the birth will take you through the process.
+If you haven't already done so, you'll need to register your baby’s birth.
+In England, Wales and Northern Ireland, this must be done within 42 days of birth (in Scotland, it’s within 21 days).